aws/aws-extensions-for-dotnet-cli/docs/Layers.md

 #### Can I use runtime package store layers with other tools besides Amazon.Lambda.Tools?

 Currently only **Amazon.Lambda.Tools** has the .NET specific logic to manage the artifact.xml file and DOTNET_SHARED_STORE environment variable.
-Eventually the version of Amazon.Lambda.Tools that ships with AWS Toolkit for Visual Studio will be updated to include the layer functionality.
+Version **1.15.0.0 of the AWS Toolkit for Visual Studio** includes an updated version of Amazon.Lambda.Tools that supports layers.
+Layers can be specified in either the `aws-lambda-tools-defaults.json` file or `serverless.template` and Visual Studio will use those layers when creating the deployment package.

 #### How do I see what packages are in a runtime package store layer?